NSC Outdoor Adventures

 us for a discussion first.

 The Gold Award takes candidates who have successfully mastered the Bronze and Silver levels but adds the techniques required for navigating principally using contour features.
-Candidates would be expected to have navigated in difficult terrain on many occasions prior to assessment.
+To get the best out of this level candidates would be ideally have some experience navigated in difficult terrain on many occasions prior to assessment.
 This level is equivalent to the standard expected from a Summer Mountain Leader.
 You will require a wrist accessible stop watch.
+This level now includes the assessment phase as previously an additional day and consolidation experience was required.

 These awards are delivered in the outdoors, therefore you will need meals and equipment for a day in the outdoors, each day.
 The exception to this is the Introductory Module which is classroom based, for which a packed lunch/snack is advised depending on the timing.